Posts tagged "servant":

 With that knowledge I could quickly adjust the handler for uncaught exceptions

-to not log TimeoutThread
+to not log TimeoutThread as fatal:

 lastExceptionHandler :: LoggerSet -> SomeException -> IO () lastExceptionHandler logger e | Just TimeoutThread <- fromException e = return () | otherwise = do logFatalIoS logger $ pack $ "uncaught exception: " <> displayException e flushLogStr logger